davidedantonio/create-fastify-app/README.md

         └── root.test.js
 ```

-The `app` folder contains all you need to develop your application.
+The `src` folder contains all you need to develop your application.
 In particular, she contains the following directories:

 - `plugins`: here you can add all your plugins you need into you application.
 - `services`: here you can develop all the endpoint you need for your application, or the generated endpoint if you give a swagger file at project creation.
-- `test`: here you can declare all your test.
+- `hooks`: here you can declare all the hooks you need for your fastify application

 The `package.json` file comes with three predefined npm task: